Pi1gram/weather-app/README.md

 ## GitLab CI/CD Pipeline

-This project uses GitLab CI/CD to automate the process of linting, testing, and validating the code.
-The pipeline is defined in the `.gitlab-ci.yml` file and consists of a single stage called `validate`.
+This project uses GitHubs Actions to automate the process of linting, testing, and validating the code.
+The pipeline is defined in the `main.yml` file and consists of a single stage called `validate`.

 ### Pipeline Stages